Moomins07/portfolio-astro-site/src/content/blog/the-odin-project-tic-tac-toe-project.md

 You don't want people having direct access to your private data, that's a recipe for disaster.

 Overall, this has been a challenging project, starting from staring blankly at my screen and following YouTube tutorials to essentially re-writing it from the ground-up including more and more concepts as I go.
 It has however been extremely educational and I'll be using what I've learned in future projects.
-Obviously, it's not perfect, I've done a poor job of keeping functions to 'one responsibility' and some functions probably don't belong in a particular module, but it's all an improvement.
+Obviously, it's not perfect, I've done a poor job of keeping functions to 'one responsibility' and some functions probably don't belong in a particular module, I also should have considered creating another module that handles the players, but it's all an improvement regardless.

 ## So, in this project I've covered the following:<br>